NikolaJenkins/lunar-skylight-model/README.md

 ~/lunar-skylight-model/image_analysis/crop_tiff.py --input ~/col_1_tifs --output ~/all_images
 ```

-5. Create another directory to store the images stretched to 8 bits for the YOLO model by running
+5. Create another directory to store the images stretched to 8 bits for the YOLO model by running the commands
 ```
 mkdir ~/all_images_8_bit
 ```
-Run

 ```
 chmod +x image_analysis/convert_16bit_png.py
 ```

 Then run
 ```
 image_analysis/convert_16bit_png.py --input ~/all_images --output all_images_8_bit